expbor/space.expbor.ui5.containerizedApp/README.md

 ## Description

-This app demonstrates a setup for developing UI5 applications.
+This app demonstrates a setup for developing UI5 applications inside of a docker container.

 ## Requirements